Appeal launched to secure future of ‘fragile and brittle’ newspaper treasure trove

 "It contained an acidic component that deteriorates the paper.
 We’re fighting against an acidity that will never go away.

+"But these collections are incredibly fragile and very brittle.
+We’re fighting a losing battle at the moment.

+“The archive is extremely important from a social history and ancestry point of view.
+You can trace changes in society.
+Someone wants a newspaper from us every day.
+That is never going to go away.”

-McDermid has praised the National Library for its help in researching the first two novels in her new series following journalist Allie Burns, which were set in 1979 and 1989 respectively.
+McDermid has praised the National Library and its staff for help in researching the first two novels in her new series following journalist Allie Burns, which were set in 1979 and 1989 respectively.

+She revealed that the next instalment of the Inspector Karen Pirie series would see a cold case investigation prompted by “an eagle-eyed librarian spotting something very odd in an archive bequeathed by a recently deceased author.”

 The crime writer said: “It’s not just writers of fiction for whom the newspaper archive is a vital resource.
 Historians, cultural commentators, investigative journalists – they all rely on this valuable resource to paint a picture of our past as it was experienced by the people who lived it.
 Without it, we are poorer as a nation.”